top of page

 During the whole of my final year, the cohort were able to run their own equine and canine clinics while still under lecturer supervision.
 It was a really inciteful experience, as I was able to treat a range of different cases while gaining tips from the lecturers.

-Currently, in my toolbox, I have a pulse magLASER, kinesiology tapingTENSNMES, and my hot and cold packs.
+Currently, in my toolbox, I have a pulse magLASER, therapeutic ultrasoundkinesiology tapingTENSNMES, and my hot and cold packs.
 Watch this space as this will grow!
 As well as this, I also offer massagestretchingrange of motion, and exercise prescriptions as well as exercise equipment.
 Click the links to find out how they could help your animal!

 Small Animal Exercise Equipment